 Select cloud architectures and cloud resources that offer strong default security postures.
 For example, choose managed databases with built-in encryption and auto-patching.
 Also choose a serverless cloud environment with minimized attack surfaces.

-Finally, be sure you design with principles like least privilege, zero trust, and defense-in-depth.
+Finally, be sure you design with principles like least privilege and zero trust.
+Plus, you’ll get defense-in-depth.
 This helps to ensure scalable, secure foundations.

 Cloud Migration Security Planning

 A successful cloud migration isn’t just about moving data.
 It’s about data security throughout a systematic move.
-By embedding security into every phase of your migration plan, you can minimize exposure and maintain compliance.
-The following practices help ensure your cloud migration journey is efficient and secure.
+You can embed security into every phase of your migration plan.
+That way, you can minimize exposure and maintain compliance.
+The following strategies help ensure your cloud migration journey is efficient and free of security incidents.

 Building a Migration Strategy with Security Built-In

 Security should be integrated into your migration roadmap from the beginning.
 This means defining guardrails for each stage (planning, pilot, execution, and post-migration.
-This is as opposed to conducting a security audit as an afterthought.
+It’s as opposed to conducting a security audit as an afterthought.

 Use a phased migration strategy that allows for testing, validation, and refinement.
-Align each phase with appropriate controls, such as enabling logging before data migration begins.
+Align each phase with appropriate controls.
+This includes enabling logging before data migration begins.

 Role of Encryption in Data Transfer

-Use end-to-end encryption to protect data during transfer.
-Encrypt data at rest before exporting from your source environment.
-Then ensure it’s encrypted in transit with modern TLS standards.
+Be sure to use end-to-end encryption to protect data during transfer.
+Then, make sure to encrypt data at rest before exporting from your source environment.
+Finally, ensure it’s encrypted in transit with modern TLS standards.

-Also, use secure key management practices to prevent unauthorized decryption.
+Also, you can use secure key management practices to prevent unauthorized decryption.
 These include cloud-native services like AWS KMS or third-party tools like HashiCorp Vault.

 Network Segmentation and Isolation